Korean Drama Review by Jill,

 instead).
 I'm not going to spend much time on this

 review.
-It's not one of the better fusion historical
+It's not one of the better historical K-dramas

-K-dramas out there, and the only reason I continued
+out there, and the only reason I continued watching it

-first male lead in this, he was the second male lead,
+in this, he was the second male lead, which greatly

-which greatly disappointed me.
-He had far fewer scenes
+disappointed me.
+He had far fewer scenes than the two

-than the two leading actors, who have never been top
+leading actors, who have never been top favorites of

 Snow Queen and Ji Hwan Kang from Lie